Gum Disease Treatment – Fort Worth, TX

 For most patients, it’s normal to experience some mild soreness and sensitivity after undergoing scaling and root planing.
 You might also notice some swelling around the gums, but this should be short-lived, lasting around a few weeks.
 For a smooth recovery, make sure to:

 We typically suggest antibiotic therapy in conjunction with scaling and root planing to help control the disease and restore the health of your teeth and gums.
-Because gum disease is caused by build-up of harmful oral bacteria, taking antibiotics can help preserve your gum tissue and prevent tooth loss by helping your body fight them off.
-The antibiotic can be administered orally or topically and will act to reduce uncomfortable side-effects.
+Because gum disease is caused by a build-up of harmful oral bacteria, taking antibiotics can help preserve your gum tissue and prevent tooth loss by helping your body fight them off.
+The antibiotic we use is Arestin, which is administered orally and will act to reduce uncomfortable side effects.